 File Chapter 7 Bankruptcy and Keep Your Tax Return

-You are considering bankruptcy, but what will the court think about the tax refund you’re about to receive?
+You are considering filing for bankruptcy, but what will the court think about the tax refund you’re about to receive?
 You need that money to get caught up on bills or to make repairs to your car.
 Is it possible to keep your tax refund even if you’re filing Chapter 7 bankruptcy?

 The answer is: YES.

 Even if your refund adds up to thousands of dollars, you are allowed to keep it under the exemptions you are allowed to have.
 When filing Chapter 7 bankruptcy in Tennessee, each person is allowed to exempt (protect) up to $10,000.00 of personal property.
-(If you’re filing as a married couple, you get to keep $10,000.00 of personal property.)
+(If you’re filing as a married couple, you get to keep $20,000.00 of personal property).
 This would be your furniture, jewelry, cars, household items, as well as cash and your tax refund.

 If your tax refund is up to $10,000, you could use your entire $10,000 exemption to keep the entire tax refund.
 If your tax refund is $2,000, you could keep it all and still have $8,000 left for your furniture, television, etc. You can protect or keep your clothing under another exemption in addition to the $10,000 personal property exemption.